zhongkaifu/Seq2SeqSharp/README.md

 GPTConsole is a command line tool for GPT style model training and testing.
 Given text in input file per line, the model will continue generating the rest of text.
 This tool is pretty similiar to Seq2SeqConsole and most of parameters are reusable.
 The main difference is that GPTConsole does not have settings for source side and encoders.
 Its all settings are for target side and decoder only.

+## ImgSeqConsole is for image caption task
+ImgSeqConsole is a command line tool for image caption task.
+Given a list of image file path, the model will generate descriptions of these images.

 ## SeqClassification for sequence-classification task
 SeqClassification is used to classify input sequence to a certain category.
 Given an input sequence, the tool will add a [CLS] tag at the beginning of sequence, and then send it to the encoder.
 At top layer of the encoder, it will run softmax against [CLS] and decide which category the sequence belongs to.
 This tool can be used to train a model for sequence-classification task, and test the model.